-Special Permit Application (SPP 00-049)

-Applicant: VoiceStream PCS II Corporation (Mt.
-View Flagpole)
+Special Permit Application (SPP 01-004) Applicant: VoiceStream PCS II Corporation

-Request: Allow for an 80-Foot Telecommunication Pole Concealed in a Flagpole,
+Request: Allow for the Construction of Stealth Telecommunication Antennas Within an

-Antennas, Equipment Building and Related Structures
+80-Foot Steel Flagpole, Appurtenant Equipment, Cabinets and Structures

-Tax Map Key: 1-7-13:Portion of 86
+Tax Map Key: 1-6-92:Portion of 31

-The Planning Commission at its duly held public hearing on February 12, 2001, voted to approve the above-referenced application.
-Special Permit No. 1100 is hereby issued to allow the construction of an 80-foot telecommunication pole concealed in a flagpole, antennas, related equipment buildings and structures, and security fence on approximately 400 square feet of land within the State Land Use Agricultural District.
-The property is located along the north side of Volcano Highway and approximately 800 feet east (Keaau side) of Enos Road, Mt.
-View, Puna, Hawaii.
+The Planning Commission at its duly held public hearing on March 16, 2001, voted to approve the above-referenced application.
+Special Permit No. 1108 is hereby issued to allow the construction of stealth telecommunication antennas within an 80-foot flagpole, related equipment buildings and structures, and security fence on approximately 400 square feet of land in the State Land Use Agriculture District.
+The property is located in the Ainaloa Subdivision at the Ainaloa Community Center site, and on the Pahoa side of Ainaloa Boulevard, Puna, Hawaii.